Team Members: Umair Z. Ahmed, Shubham Sahai, Ben Leong

 About This Project

-There is a growing temptation to simply replace human Teaching Assistants with LLM-based chatbots.
+There is a growing temptation to simply replace human Teaching Assistants (TA) with LLM-based chatbots.
 We wanted to test a different idea: what if we used AI to augment human TAs instead of replacing them?

 We ran one of the first large-scale randomised trials of this kind with 185 CS1 undergraduates at IIT Kanpur during a live, graded programming lab.
 Students worked on C programming exercises involving pointers and linked lists, where misconceptions are common and feedback quality really matters.
 We built an automated assistant powered by GPT-4 Turbo that could generate line-level feedback for buggy student code, and integrated it into the students’ existing programming environment (Prutor) so they would not notice any change in their workflow.